top of page

 CONTACT US

-We concluded our final reconstruction project at the end of 2024 and so, following 3 years of work in Ukraine, we returned to the UK.
+We concluded our final project at the end of 2024 and so, following 3 years of work in Ukraine, we returned to the UK.

 Our involvement in Ukraine continues, so should you wish to you are very welcome to contact us via the following email address: